Configuring Jenkins as an event source

 - Select when you want to receive notifications about the job from the Event list.
 For example, All Events sends a notification for each job phase, while Job Finalized only triggers a notification when the job has completed, including post-build activities.
 Select All Events to receive detailed information about the jobs.

 - Paste the webhook URL into the URL field.
-This is the generated URL provided by event management.
+This is the generated URL provided by Monitoring.

 - Enter 5 in the Log field.
 This determines the number of lines to include from the log in the message.